benlethes/data-analysis-project/README.md

 # Data Analysis Project: Sound Visualization

-An interactive, browser-based audio visualization tool developed as a project the University of Vienna.
+An interactive, browser-based audio visualization tool developed as a project at the University of Vienna.
 Users can upload an audio file, select a built-in demo track, or connect a microphone and watch their audio transformed into real-time visual art across six distinct visualization modes.

 ---